Earl of Stradbroke

 Earl of Stradbroke, in the County of Suffolk, is a title in the Peerage of the United Kingdom.
 It was created in 1821 for John Rous, 1st Baron Rous, who had earlier represented Suffolk in the House of Commons.

 He had already succeeded his father as 6th Rous Baronet (of Henham) in 1771 and been created Baron Rous, of Dennington in the County of Suffolk, in the Peerage of Great Britain in 1796, and was made Viscount Dunwich, in the County of Suffolk, at the same time he was given the earldom.
 He was succeeded by his eldest son, the second Earl who notably served as Lord Lieutenant of Suffolk.
 Admiral Henry John Rous, was the second son of the first Earl.

 The third Earl was Governor of Victoria from 1920 to 1926 as well as Lord Lieutenant of Suffolk.
 He was succeeded by his eldest son, the fourth Earl, who also served as Lord Lieutenant of Suffolk.

 As of 2019, the titles are held by the latter's nephew, the sixth Earl, who succeeded his father the 5th Earl in 1983 and until 2016 lived at Mt Fyan's Station, Dundonnell, Victoria, Australia, a 5,900-hectare (14,580 acre) ranch which he purchased in 1989 and sold in 2016 for $ Aus 34 million (£19 million).
-Lord Stradbroke has been married twice and has thirteen children.
+Lord Stradbroke has been married twice and has fifteen children.
 His younger brother is Lieutenant General Sir William Rous.

 The seat of the Rous family from the early 14th century was Dennington Hall, Woodbridge (near Stradbroke) in Suffolk, in 2015, the residence of Robert Charles Rous, a grandson of the 3rd Earl.
 The family seat of Henham Hall, near Blythburgh, Suffolk, was demolished in 1953 by the 4th Earl, but the 6th Earl still owns the 4,200-acre park.